falkr/ttm4115/pages/prep-statemachines.md

 caption: "The TCP protocol uses state machines to describe parts of its behavior."
 ---

+## Why State Machines?

-Another example is the construction of the kernel for GNU.
-The behavior quickly became very complex.
-Have a look at the interview with Richard Stallman (starting at 0:25:25):
+Have a look at the short interview section with Richard Stallman (starting at 0:25:25), about the construction of the operating system kernel for GNU:

 ---
 type: youtube